Beginner's Guide to Crate Training for Dogs

 Like we mentioned before, dogs do not NEED to sleep in dens now because they are not living in the wild.
 So it's not a must-have, it's just a nice-to-have skill.
 A dog can turn out perfectly fine without any crate training, just like a person can be a successful athele without learning how to swim.
 Considering most people are living in smaller homes, on smaller blocks and in more populated cities, it's really not a bad thing to learn to feel calm in small spaces.
 Travel by air?
 Your dog goes in a crate.
-Travel by car?
-Your backseat or boot is not much bigger than a crate.
 Feeling sick?
 Vet is going to put your dog in a cage.
+Going to a holiday home or camping?
+It's super handy if your dog sleeps in a crate.
 The list goes on.

 Crate training can also help a dog to learn to self sooth while being separated from its owner, so it will have a positive effect on dogs with separation anxiety and most nervous dogs in general.
 Separation anxiety could often lead to other behavioral issues like barking and digging, so it may also help to prevent/address those issues indirectly.
 It is also highly effective to toilet training a puppy using a crate, please refer to our toilet training guide for more details.